ArdanaLabs/Ardana-dApps/docs/vault_owner_interaction_tests.md

+## General criticizm:
+- what purpose do sections "Interactions" and "Acceptance Criteria" serve?
+ IMO: Acceptance criteras are basically analogous to the tests section.
+The sections "acceptance criteria" and "tests" can be combined into a section "requirements", if requirements are written in a way that they can be translated into a test-case, which is always the case.
+The "interactions" can then serve as an introduction to those requirements.
+- Right now these sections just scatter information through the whole document sometimes with different terminology and contradictory statements.

-Questions that need to be resolved:
+## Questions that need to be resolved:
+### Querying vaults:
+ - What static data do we store about a vault in the datum, what will be computed?
+   - What is the the vaults health score? e.g. `liquidationRatio - collateralizationRatio` normalized?
+     - Answer: not part of the MVP
+   - What vault data is of interest to the user?
+   - What data should be visible in the vault overview list?
+   - What data should be presented when opening up a detailed view of that vault?
    - Is the collateralization rate stored in the datum?
 We can compute it using other information, should that computation be done by the frontend?

- - Can a user deposit an amount collateral even if that amount is not sufficient to bring the vault in a healthy state?
+### Vault initialization:
+ - Should vault initialization be impossible if the price-oracle didn't update the price data for more than two hours?
+ - Should vault initialization be impossible if a user has an undercollateralized vault?
+ - Is initialization the point where the owner of the vault specifies the liquidation ratio/leverage he/she wants?
+Who defines the liquidation ratio, where is it stored? (please augment the dusd-whitepaper)
+ - What data should be configurable by the user on vault initialization? the collateralization, collateralization ratio, liquidation ratio?
  - Can a user during initialization configure the amount of collateral he/she wants, the amount of dUSD he/she wants, the collateralization rate or all three?
 Since the equation can be restrucured for any of these, we should decide what we want.
+ - Does vault initialization require to payout dUSD/debt immediately.
+If not, how do we compute the collateralization ratio?

+### Depositing collateral
+ - Can a user deposit an amount of collateral even if that amount is not sufficient to bring the vault into a healthy state?
+ - Liquidation fee is mentioned with no explanation when it will be charged, to whom it will be payed, and where it will be stored. (please improve the dusd-whitepaper)
+ - How does the payout (red highlight in the example) effect the collateralization ratio?

 # Tests
 ## Vault